 Students in their final semester are required to take a Final Exam for the program.
 Suppose you have already taken or will take the Certified Rehabilitation Counselor (CRC) or the National Counselor Exam (NCE).
 In that case, you may use that exam as your final exam for the program.
 Please forward to Denise Stewart at denise.stewart@uky.edu the confirmation email from either CRC or NCE before the aforementioned dates for the Program Final Exam.
 If you are not submitting paperwork for the CRC or NCE for the External Program Exam, you will be taking the Internal Program Final Exam at one of the three times the Final Exam is given throughout the year.
 Finally, please make sure you submit the Final Exam Form to Denise Stewart by the deadline.
-Please see the submission date for Final Exam is multiple-choice and has 100 questions.
+Please see the submission date for Final Exam Form under Program Graduation Step #1.
+As stated before, the Internal Program Final Exam is multiple-choice and has 100 questions.
 NOTE: Filing for graduation in counselor education may be earlier than noted by the graduate school.
 Please pay attention to all of the Counselor Education deadlines in this Handbook.
 Missing the Counselor Education deadlines may delay your graduation and or preclude you from taking the necessary program exams.

-DAY AND TIMES FOR FIELDWORK AND PROGRAM FINAL EXAM NOTE: FW Exam is administered fall and spring.
-Program Final Exam is also administered in the Fall Spring semesters.
+DAY AND TIMES FOR FIELDWORK AND PROGRAM FINAL EXAMS NOTE: FW Exam is administered in the fall and spring of each year.
+The Program Final Exam is also administered in the Fall and Spring semesters.

-Fall 2023
+Fall 2024

-Admissions to Fieldwork and Program Final Exam Date: October 5, 2023 (Thursday) Paperwork for both the FW and Program Final Exam is due September 22, 2023 (Friday) Admissions to Fieldwork ExamTime: 10:00 AM until 3:00 PM EASTERN STANDARD TIME.
+Admissions to Fieldwork and Program Final Exam Date: October 10, 2024 (Thursday) Paperwork for both the FW and Program Final Exam is due September 27, 2024 (Friday) Admissions to Fieldwork ExamTime: 10:00 AM until 3:00 PM EASTERN STANDARD TIME.
 Program Final Exam Time: 10:00 AM until 2:00 PM EASTERN STANDARD TIME.
+Disability accommodations documentation is also due on September 27, 2024 and must be submitted to Lori Hunley at Lori.hunley@uky.edu.
+Final Exam Program Application, Disability accommodation should go to Denise Stewart (denise.stewart@uky.edu) in September 27, 2024 as well.

-Spring 2024 (Program Final Exam is given in Spring for Spring and Summer Graduations)
+Spring 2025 (Program Final Exam is given in Spring for Spring and Summer Graduations)